 Quality of Service (QoS)

-By giving more advantages to the nodes with higher QoS scores, the nodes are encouraged to improve their hardware and network environment, thus improving the overall service quality of the whole network to the applications.
+By giving more advantages to the nodes with higher QoS score, the nodes are encouraged to improve their hardware and network environment, thus improving the overall service quality of the whole network to the applications.

-QoS Scores Usage
+QoS Score Usage

-Penalization on the Node Selection Probability
+Node Selection Probability

 Bad Node Kicking Out